 Grusin Music Hall (C112)

 The 500-seat Grusin Music Hall hosts hundreds of performances every year by faculty, students, small ensembles and guests.

 Ensemble Hall (S134)

 Our 150-seat Ensemble Hall is designed for the college’s larger groups (e.g., CU Boulder Symphony Orchestra, CU Boulder Wind Symphony and CU Boulder Symphonic Band) to collaborate and rehearse.
 Additionally, with its telescopic/retractable seating, this space is ideal for performances by smaller groups.

 With 118 stadium-style seats, the Chamber Hall doubles as an acoustic and academic space.

 The 270-seat Music Theatre is the home of the CU Boulder Musical Theatre Program and CU Boulder Eklund Opera Program.

-The college’s outstanding Howard B. Waltz Music Library is considered to be among the nation’s most comprehensive.
-The library contains over 150,000 volumes, scores, recordings, and periodicals.
+The college’s outstanding music library is considered to be among the nation’s most comprehensive.
+The library contains more than 150,000 volumes, scores, recordings and periodicals.
 Computerized facilities are provided for listening to recordings and work stations are available for computer-based reference searching.